DataAccessioner/dafixity/README.md

 Run `dafixity` in the `dafixity-<version>` folder:

+    $ cd /path/to/dafixity-<version>
+    $ ./dafixity -r /path/to/da/report -d /path/to/top/of/accession/tree

     usage: dafixity [options]
         -r,--report <REPORT>         Path to Data Accessioner report file -d,--directory <DIRECTORY>   Parent directory for accession tree in the